stratdev3/SimpleW/documentation/simplew/docs/addons/openid.md

 # OpenID

-[`SimpleW.Service.OpenID`](https://www.nuget.org/packages/SimpleW.Service.OpenID) is an OpenID Connect (OIDC) authentication module for the SimpleW web server.
+The [`SimpleW.Service.OpenID`](https://www.nuget.org/packages/SimpleW.Service.OpenID) package provides an OpenID Connect (OIDC) authentication for the SimpleW web server.
+It is implemented as a SimpleW middleware.

 It allows SimpleW applications to authenticate users using external identity providers such as **Google, Apple, Azure AD**, or **Keycloak**, using the standard **Authorization Code flow**.